Welcome to the Open Award Center!

-- We also encourage you to review the Guide to the Independent Adventurous Journey outlining your options to complete this section, including during COVID.
-We do not have any active Registered Activity Providers this year, so virtual participants will do an independent AJ.
-We also have ideas for virtual activities in the different Award sections here.
+- We also encourage you to review the Guide to the Independent Adventurous Journey outlining your options to complete this section.
+We do not have any active Registered Activity Providers currently, so virtual participants will do an independent AJ with guidance from their Award Leaders on their options.

-- If you believe that you can meet the requirements of the Open Award Center and wish to officially enroll, follow the instructions starting on page 25 of the Participant Handbook to register for the Online Record Book.
-Once your registration is complete and you have viewed the webinar, you will connected with you with your Award Leader to schedule a time to meet over a video call.
+- If you believe that you can meet the requirements of the Open Award Center and wish to officially enroll, follow the instructions starting on page 25 of the Participant Handbook to register for the Online Record Book.* Once your registration is complete and you have viewed the webinar, you will be connected with your Award Leader to schedule a time to meet over a video call.
 They will reach out to you via email.
 This process can take 1-2 weeks.

 If you have any questions or concerns, please reach out to Jenny Power at email@example.com.

 Frequently Asked Questions